HelloWorld-1017/HelloWorld-1017.github.io/_drafts/.English Learning/English Vocabulary in Use/1-suffix.md

 **admission**(admit): a statement in which you admit that something is true or that you have done something wrong.

+**obsession**(obsess): an extreme unhealthy interest in something or worry about something, which stops you from thinking about anything else, eg *Prime Obsession*.

 ---

 ### -ist, -ism